seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Report should render him hourly to your ear
 As truly as he moves.
 You must forget to be a woman; change
-Command into obedience: fear and niceness–
+Command into obedience: fear and niceness--
 The handmaids of all women, or, more truly,
-Woman its pretty self–into a waggish courage:
+Woman its pretty self--into a waggish courage:
 Forget that rarest treasure of your cheek,
-Exposing it–but, O, the harder heart!
+Exposing it--but, O, the harder heart!

 **IMOGEN**
 Nay, be brief